Haight Ashbury San Francisco: Self-Guided Audio Tour

 This audio walking tour features historic sites and figures from the ‘67 Summer of Love in the Haight Ashbury neighborhood of San Francisco.

-Tour host, Barry Hirsch, leads you a fascinating walk into the epicenter of the 1960s counter-culture movement.
+Tour host, Barry Hirsch, leads you on a fascinating walk into the epicenter of the 1960s counter-culture movement.
 The audio tour of Haight Ashbury plays automatically as you near its historic sites and hidden gems.

 - GPS-activated audio guide plays on your phone